cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # Native CBOR Certificates {#native-CBOR}

-Further performance improvements can be achieved with the use of native CBOR certificates.
-In this case the signature is calculated over the CBOR encoded structure rather than the ASN.1 encoded structure.
-This removes entirely the need for ASN.1 and reduces the processing in the authenticating devices.
+The difference between CBOR compressed X.509 certificate and native CBOR certificate is that the signature is calculated over the CBOR encoding rather than the DER encoded ASN.1 data.
+This removes entirely the need for ASN.1 DER and base64 encoding which reduces the processing in the authenticating devices, and avoids known complexities with these encodings.

-This solution applies when the devices are only required to authenticate with a set of native CBOR certificate compatible servers, which may become a preferred approach for future deployments.
-The mapping between X.509 and CBOR certificates enables a migration path between the backwards compatible format and the fully optimized format.
-This motivates introducing a type flag to indicate if the certificate should be restored to X.509 or kept CBOR encoded.
+Native CBOR certificates can be applied in devices that are only required to authenticate to native CBOR certificate compatible servers.
+This is not a major restriction for many IoT deployments, where the parties issuing and verifying certificates can be a restricted ecosystem which not necessarily involves public CAs.

+CBOR compressed X.509 certificates provides an intermediate step between RFC 7925 profiled X.509 certificates and native CBOR certificates: An implementation of CBOR compressed X.509 certificates contains both the CBOR encoding of the X.509 certificate and the signature operations sufficient for native CBOR certificates.

 # Security Considerations  {#sec-cons}